Skip to main content

 }

 Note that this query may return zero or one users - you'll need to check the length of the nodes array to determine if a user was found, like the example script does here.
-The user's id is important here, as it's what you'll use to create the alert monitor.
+The user's id is required for alert monitor creation.

 Create the alert monitor